Chris Barnes (musician): Lyrics

 Publications have called Barnes a "deranged lyrical genius," and Dark Angel drummer Gene Hoglan has credited Barnes as one of the "progenitors of the gore style."
 Graham Hartmann of Loudwire said, "lyrically, he was a deranged, murderous savage with a vivid imagination for extinguishing life, possessing an unquenchable bloodlust."
 Barnes' lyrics generally follow a fictional, narrative format, heavily drawing influence from horror fiction and true crime.
-On his lyrical content on the first four Cannibal Corpse albums, he said: "It wasn't meaningless jargon written down to fast music.
-I've always taken pride in writing a storyline.
-It is brutally sickening, but there's always a story in my lyrics."
+On his lyrical content on the first four Cannibal Corpse albums, he said: "It wasn't meaningless jargon written down to fast music", as he always took pride in writing storylines.

-Barnes assessed his emotional approach to writing lyrics that pertain to the topic of death.
-He explained: "We force ourselves not to think about death because it's the most horrifying experience in life and forces us to do more with our lives.
-It makes it easier to ignore death.
-Two or three people have asked me, 'Are these metaphors, the lyrics that you write?
-I find this to be about lifestyle, more than it is about death.'
-And I applauded those guys when they said that because I was like, 'It's exactly what it is.'
-When you sit in the darkness by yourself, alone at night, and you think about that last minute that you're gonna be alive, and what that will be like right when that happens, that last second, right there is where I live and breathe, as far as where I write from."